 The primary obstacle to meeting underserved needs is the limited resources available to address identified priorities.
 In addition, the gap in what households can afford to pay for housing and the price of housing is another obstacle to meeting the needs of the underserved.
-The City has some affordable housing stock, yet the income level for individual households such as single-parents, elderly disabled, or others of limited economic means is not sufficient to afford even the lowest of the market-rate units.
-In order for the City to shorten the gap between the costs associated with managing a household, both CDBG and HOME resources were used by community partners in an effort to address some of these needs.
+The City has some affordable housing stock, yet the income level for individual households such as single-parents, elderly disabled, or others of limited economic means is not sufficient to afford even the lowest market-rate units.
+To shorten the gap between the costs associated with managing a household, community partners used CDBG and HOME resources to address some of these needs.
+In 2020, the City used HOME funds to construct new rental housing and rehabilitate existing housing.